The COVID-19 Infodemic: When One Epidemic Hides Another

 From the beginning of this infodemic, the major players of the Internet have been under the spotlight as their platforms have been used to accelerate the spread of disinformation.
 Following years of stonewalling on the subject of the need for, and legality of systems to moderate content on their platforms, the largest social media companies have rapidly put in place procedures for moderating content.

-Any technical procedures which support moderation must be widely accessible and shared, not only to the entire industry but also to civil society, which should have the capacity to audit such technology in terms of its potential impact on fundamental human rights.
+Any technical procedures which support moderation must be widely accessible and shared with the entire industry and civil society, which should have the capacity to audit such technology in terms of its potential impact on fundamental human rights

 As disinformation and cyberattacks pass from platform to platform within seconds, it is essential for the digital industry to respond with a communal response to a decentralized threat.
 On top of moderation, the digital industry needs to re-evaluate its practices in terms of platform architecture.
 The technologies we use to access information are not neutral.
 Any number of interfaces are created not only to facilitate access to content, but also to retain the user for as long as possible on the platform.
 Attention is a primary resource, and the actors of the industry compete for that resource.
 This should not use any means which are detrimental to the user, for example, by rendering the user more vulnerable to disinformation.
 Best practices for responsible design exist that, for example, reduce financial incentives to produce “fake news”; the digital industry need to adopt such practices.